FlutterFlow/flutterflow-documentation/docs/intro/quickstart.md

 ## 5. Run the App {#run-app}

 Now that you've built and customized your app, it's time to run it.
 FlutterFlow allows you to test a fully-functional version of your app in [Test](#) and [Run](#) mode.
-The Run mode typically requires around 2-4 minutes (or more, depending on the size of your project).
+The Run mode requires 2-4 minutes (or more, depending on the size of your project).
 However, to see your changes immediately, you can run your app in a Test mode that uses Flutter's "[Hot Reload](#)" feature.

 <iframe src="https://demo.arcade.software/TxetiPgtHe50ZcLsHyFH?embed&show_copy_link=true" title="Update product quantity" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen allow="clipboard-write" width="100%" height="600"></iframe>